 CSRD changes – who is affected and when?

 In addition, non-European companies with at least one subsidiary or branch office in the European Union and a net turnover of more than 150 million euros are to be included in the group of users.
 In order to ensure proportionality, these branches and subsidiaries must generate at least €40 million in net sales in the EU and operate as a large or publicly traded company.
 Further specifications are not yet known.

 Municipal companies in Germany are usually obliged by their statutes and municipal ordinances to prepare and audit their annual financial statements like large corporations.
-This means that they are also affected by sustainability reporting from financial years beginning on or after January 1, 2025, regardless of their actual size classification according to Section 267 HGB.
+This means that they are also impacted by sustainability reporting from financial years beginning on or after January 1, 2025, regardless of their actual size classification according to Section 267 HGB.

-In addition to so-called cross-cutting standards, i.e. cross-company standards, there are other subject-specific standards that are to be expanded to include industry-specific reporting standards in the future.
 EFRAG estimates that around 40 sector-specific reporting standards will be developed and publication is expected in November 2023.
 The new topic-specific reporting standards of the CSRD are divided into three areas: environmental, social and governance.

 An overview of the draft standards published to date is on efrag.org.

-Focusing solely on sustainability reporting falls short as reporting should only come at the end of a process or a sustainability strategy.
+Focusing solely on sustainability reporting falls short, as reporting should only come at the end of a process or a sustainability strategy.
 Only within the framework of a strategy is it possible to set meaningful goals, define milestones and measure progress.
 Key figures can then also be embedded in a meaningful context and develop their control direction.

 Uniform sustainability reporting as part of a company-wide sustainability strategy can make a significant contribution to overcoming the major social challenges of the 21st century and lead to cross-sector transparency.